PenguinMod/penguinmod.github.io/README.md

 TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.

-The following is the original license for scratch-gui, which we I required to retain.
+The following is the original license for scratch-gui, which I am required to retain.
 This is NOT the license of this project.

 ```
 Copyright (c) 2016, Massachusetts Institute of Technology